HIV vaccine development: Phase III

 No therapeutic HIV vaccine candidates have reached phase 3 testing yet.

 Economics

 A July 2012 report of the HIV Vaccines & Microbicides Resource Tracking Working Group estimates that $845 million was invested in HIV vaccine research in 2011.

 Economic issues with developing an HIV vaccine include the need for advance purchase commitment (or advance market commitments) because after an AIDS vaccine has been developed, governments and NGOs may be able to bid the price down to marginal cost.

+Funding for AIDS and vaccine research coming from the US was $18.7 billion in 2024, which is 17% lower than the estimated $21.6 billion needed per year in order to achieve the goal of ending AIDS as a public health epidemic by 2030.